Daniel15/Website/Daniel15.Web/Posts/2006-11-21-linux-vserver-debian-etch.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/11/linux-vserver-debian-etch

+---

 In this tutorial, I'll show you how to install Linux-Vserver on Debian Testing (Etch), the easy way.
 This was the first tutorial I posted to HowtoForge.com, so please tell me if you like it or not.
 You may find it a bit verbose, as I try to explain things in enough detail so that everyone understands what I mean :-)

 What is Linux-Vserver, you ask?
 It's simple.
 Basically, Linux-Vserver is an open-source system used to separate a single physical server into multiple virtual servers.
 From the Linux-Vserver website: